 Q: What data types can I use with Amazon API Gateway ?

 APIs built on Amazon API Gateway can accept any payloads sent over HTTP.
 Typical data formats include JSON, XML, query string parameters, and request headers.
 You can declare any content type for your API’s responses, and then use the transform templates to change the back-end response into your desired format.

 Q: With what backends can Amazon API Gateway communicate?

-Amazon API Gateway can execute AWS Lambda functions in your account, start AWS Step Functions state machines, or call HTTP endpoints hosted on AWS Elastic Beanstalk, Amazon EC2, and also non-AWS hosted HTTP based operations that are accessible via the public Internet.
+Amazon API Gateway can execute Amazon Lambda functions in your account, start Amazon Web Servcices Step Functions state machines, or call HTTP endpoints hosted on Amazon Elastic Beanstalk, Amazon EC2, and also non-Amazon Web Services hosted HTTP based operations that are accessible via the public Internet.
 API Gateway also allows you to specify a mapping template to generate static content to be returned, helping you mock your APIs before the backend is ready.
-You can also integrate API Gateway with other AWS services directly – for example, you could expose an API method in API Gateway that sends data directly to Amazon Kinesis.
+You can also integrate API Gateway with other Amazon Web Services services directly – for example, you could expose an API method in API Gateway that sends data directly to Amazon Kinesis.

 Q: For which client platforms can Amazon API Gateway generate SDKs?

 Q: What can I manage through the Amazon API Gateway console?